Information Elicitation for Bayesian Auctions: Introduction

-Indeed, although the adjusted revenue has been very helpful in Bayesian auctions, it was unexpected that we found an interesting and highly non-trivial way of using it to analyze crowdsourced Bayesian mechanisms.
+To prove Theorem~\ref{thm:newbvcg}, we have developed a novel approach for using the {\em adjusted revenue}~\cite{yao2015n}.
+Although this concept is very useful in Bayesian auctions, it was unexpected that we found an interesting and highly non-trivial way of using it to analyze information elicitation mechanisms.

-\paragraph{Crowdsourcing when everything is known by somebody.} When the amount of knowledge in the system increases, the seller may hope to generate more revenue by aggregating the players' knowledge.
-Indeed, if every distribution is known by somebody, then the benchmark $OPT_K$ is exactly $OPT$.
-Interestingly, we show that the revenue that can be generated by crowdsourced mechanisms increases gracefully together with the amount of knowledge.
-More precisely, we have the following theorems, formalized in Section~\ref{sec:partial}.
+\paragraph{When everything is known by somebody.} When the knowledge graphs become denser, the amount of knowledge increases and the seller may generate more revenue.
+Indeed, if every distribution is known by somebody, $OPT_K=OPT$.
+We show the revenue that can be generated by information elicitation mechanisms {\em increases} gracefully together with the amount of knowledge.
+More precisely, for any integer $k\geq 1$, let $\tau_k = \frac{k}{(k+1)^{\frac{k+1}{k}}}$.
+Note $\tau_1 = \frac{1}{4}$ and $\tau_k \rightarrow 1$ when $k$ gets larger.
+We have the following theorems, formalized in Section~\ref{sec:partial}.